 - 6 cups low-sodium chicken broth (or more, as needed), divided

 - Layer the ingredients, through the ham bone, in a slow cooker in the order listed.
 Add about 4 to 5 cups of chicken broth, just enough to cover ingredients.
 Reserve remaining chicken broth for later.
-Cover and cook on HIGH for 7 to 8 hours.
+Cover and cook on LOW for 8 to 10 hours.

 - Stir occasionally during cooking time.
 When peas are tender, remove ham bone to a cutting board.
 Pull off tear the ham into small pieces and return it to the slow cooker.
 Discard ham bone and bay leaf.
 Use a spoon to lightly mash some of the peas against the side of the slow cooker and stir until nice and creamy, adding more broth, if needed, to reach desired consistency.
 Taste and season with additional salt and pepper, as needed.